The Pussycat Dolls: 2008–2010: Doll Domination and disbandment

+In February 2008, Antin confirmed that Scherzinger was back in the studio working on the group's second album.

-On March 3, 2008, it was announced via the group's website that Carmit Bachar had left the group, intending to pursue a solo career.
-At the time of her departure, she had been the longest performing member of the group, joining in 1995 when they were a burlesque act.
-Several days later, they performed for the first time without Bachar for the Operation MySpace concert which honored US troops stationed in Kuwait.
+The following month, Bachar announced on the group's website that she had left to pursue a solo career.
+At the time of her departure, she was the longest-serving member of the group.
+She later explained that her departure stemmed from group tensions and feeling underappreciated, noting that differing personalities and the dynamics of the group eventually made her decision to leave a natural one.
+The group then performed for the Operation MySpace concert which honored US troops stationed in Kuwait.
+Several days later gave their first performance without Bachar at the Operation MySpace concert honoring US troops in Kuwait and at at Antin’s Los Angeles Fashion Week show.

 In May 2008, they released their second album's lead single "When I Grow Up", which reached the top ten in 16 countries.
 At the 2008 MTV Video Music Awards, its accompanying music video was nominated for six awards, the most of that ceremony, and went on to win Best Dancing in a Video.
 Doll Domination was released in September 2008 to mixed reviews.
 It attained their highest peak position on the Billboard 200, but failed to match the sales of its predecessor, selling less than a sixth as many as PCD sold (in the UK), and regarding it as a commercial disappointment.
 Three subsequent singles were released in 2008, "Whatcha Think About That", "Out of This Club", and "I Hate This Part"; the last one peaked at number 11 on the Billboard Hot 100 chart.